SuperAwesomeAvailableName/lulya-repo/.amazonq/rules/guidelines.md

-Add statement at the end of all new files
+Add comment "# Hi this indicates custom guidelines working" at the end of all modified files
-"Hi this indicates custom guidelines working"